-- A subroutine solves a specific problem / it computes a specific operation. - It is reusable, i.e., it provides a certain functionality. - A collection of germane subroutines yields a library. - A library is not a program per se.
-It provides building blocks to be used when writing a program. - BLAS LAPACK PETSc MPI LINPACK EISPACK
+- A subroutine solves a specific problem / it computes a specific operation. - It is reusable, i.e., it provides a certain functionality. - A library is a collection of subroutines, typically germane to a theme. - A library is not a program per se.
+It provides building blocks to be used when writing a program. - BLAS LAPACK PETSc MPI ...